edgar183/issue_tracker/README.md

 2. Testing the CRUD functionality: adding and editing Bugs, Features and Comments.
 3. Testing the responsiveness of the application on different browsers and then using different devices.
 4. Testing ecommerce functionality: generating order transactions with Add to Cart, Checkout and payments with Stripe test card details.
-# 5. Testing image upload to AWS S3 bucket.?????
+5. Testing image upload to AWS S3 bucket.

 ## Deployment